 - Do not vigorously brush the areas with more obvious cellulite as you do not want to cause inflammation or open sores.
 The idea is that the appearance of cellulite will decrease overtime with regular use, so applying extra pressure will not benefit you in any way.

 - Opt for using the dry brush up to three times a week.
-Allow the experience to be a self-care ritual and experience to treat yourself to every few days.

 There are, however, some situations where dry brushing should be steered clear from.